dinhnguyen3069/Data-Engineer-Assigment/Data Engineer Assigment.md

 ![image](https://user-images.githubusercontent.com/72053908/154112397-ed29102c-3fad-435d-85d1-cd1231cd3c8d.png)
 Aim: Divide 2 arrays until Max1 <= Min2 and Max2 <= Min1 ---> Max(Max1, Max2) <= Min(Min1, Min2) (1)
          From (1), we will find the median:
-         If m + n is even number, the median = 0.5*(Max(Max1, Max2) + Min(Min1, Min2)).
+         If M + N is even number, the median = 0.5*(Max(Max1, Max2) + Min(Min1, Min2)).
-         If m + n is odd number, the median = Min(Min1, Min2) – In this case we will divide 2 arrays to 2 parts so that amount of elements on the left is 1 element less than on the right.
+         If M + N is odd number, the median = Min(Min1, Min2) – In this case we will divide 2 arrays to 2 parts so that amount of elements on the left is 1 element less than on the right.
          If Max1 > Min2, we will decrease i so j will be increased.
 New index of i will be searched from l to r =  i – 1 by binary search algorithm.
          If Max2 > Min1, we will increase i so j will be decreased.
 New index of i will be searched from l = i + 1 to r by binary search algorithm.
 Some notes when updating i and j: